rfjkullberg/microbiota_infections/README.md

 ## 9 - Role of covariates
 In exploratory analyses in the derivation cohort, we further studied potential associations between covariates (such as demographics, lifestyle factors, antibiotics and comorbidities), the abundance of butyrate-producing bacteria, and infections.

-First, we explored associations between covariates (sex, age) and the abundance of butyrate-producing bacteria.
+First, we explored associations between covariates (sex and age are shown here as an example) and the abundance of butyrate-producing bacteria.
 ```
 comparisons <- list(c("1", "2"))
 df %>%